 A secret network of trails and waterways, used mostly at night, obscured the guerrillas from Allied observation planes and helicopters.
-Abandoned, bombed out hamlets, converted by the Vietcong into mini-bases, acted as rest stops, supply depots, and jumping-off points.
-Moving from mini-base to mini-base, the guerrillas hopscotched from the highlands through the denuded lowlands toward South Vietnam’s population centers.
+Abandoned, bombed-out hamlets, converted by the Vietcong into mini-bases, acted as rest stops, supply depots, and jumping-off points.
+Moving from mini-base to mini-base, the guerrillas hopscotched from the highlands through the denuded coastal plain toward towns such as Tuy Hoa, Qui Nhon, and Quang Ngai City.
 Superb camouflage techniques, a logistical system that placed supplies in front of advancing units, and thousands of miles of tunnels stretching across strategically-important areas further assisted the Communists in entering undetected Saigon, Can Tho, and a host of other cities.
 Adverse weather played a role too, especially at Hue.

 Communist leaders decided to strike at Saigon because of the high-value military and political targets within the city, including the U.S. Embassy, Presidential Palace, Saigon radio station, and the Joint General Staff Headquarters.
 Hanoi’s strategists reasoned that a series of well-coordinated and successful attacks in Saigon would have a tremendous shock effect, demoralizing both the South Vietnamese and Americans.
 The adverse reaction to the offensive by the American public proved Hanoi’s prediction to have been correct.